antonioscript/API.NET.AWS.ECS/README.md

 ### Pushing Docker Image to Amazon ECR

 Open up the Terminal at the location where the DockerFile exists and run the following command.
-Probably run it line by line.
+Probably run it line by line.</br>
+</br> **PS: Make sure that you replace the 821175633958 with your AWS account id**

 ```
 aws ecr get-login-password | docker login --username AWS --password-stdin 821175633958.dkr.ecr.ap-south-1.amazonaws.com
 ```

-PS: Make sure that you replace the 821175633958 with your AWS account id

 ```
 docker tag book-manager 821175633958.dkr.ecr.ap-south-1.amazonaws.com/cwm/book-manager